JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-10-24-DT2023-Mcap-smRNA-Analysis.md

 - `-g -1` - report all potential miRNAs regardless of low score
 - `2>report.log` - redirects errors to log file

+### 20241118

+Took about 2 days to run and most of output was put in scripts folder.
+Downloaded output to my computer.